 When will My Doctor Receive Results?

-At American Health Imaging, our radiologists review each MRI exam as soon as the results are available.
-Within 24 hours, your doctor will receive copies of your images along with a detailed report.
+Radiologists review each MRI exam as soon as the images are available.* Within 24 hours to a few days, your doctor will receive copies of your images along with a detailed report.

 How Do I Schedule an Open MRI?